Loshan2001/UniversityTimetableManagement-RestApi/README.md

 2. admin and faculty can update,delete,view course details i assign 3 faculties (CS , BS , EN)
    Faculties can only view, update, and delete courses that belong to them

+3. facutlty can reserve rooms for events,
+            Time Overlap Checking:
+            It specifically looks for two scenarios:
+                       => If the existing booking starts before your requested end time and ends after your      requested start time.
+This means there's an overlap.
+                       => If the existing booking starts and ends exactly at the same time as your requested booking.
+This also indicates an overlap.